Nightblade/PathOfBuilding/docs/codingStyle.md

 >---
 ---

-This guide is specifically for **Path Of Building Community** development, originally based on the "Lua Style Guide" from the LuaRocks project.
+This guide is specifically for **Path Of Building Community** development.
+It is based on the "Lua Style Guide" from the LuaRocks project.

 ## Indentation and Formatting